AntonioHouTX/four-card-feature-section/README-template.md

 ```
 ### Continued development

 Some concepts that I'm still not comfortable with include absolute vs. relative filepath references in the href attribute.
-Additionally, I need to work on refining my grasp of CSS selectors.
+Also, I need to better fine-tune the media queries pixel resolution breakpoints in order to make my web design more responsive based on device.
+Finally, I need to work on refining my grasp of CSS selectors.

 ### Useful resources